 Prostrating before the guru, he said, “With your grace, I’m so happy.
 Business has never been this good.”

 “Do you have the bhojapatra with you?” the guru asked calmly.
 “Open it and read again what it says.”

 He obeyed, and the words on it reminded him that even this phase was temporary.
 Just like the bad times, even this would pass.
 From joy and excitement, his state of mind shifted to bliss and peace.

 “This is eternal wisdom, my son,” the master added.
 “Stay even.
 It’s all cyclical.”

 The scope of human living is limited to positive and negative emotions.
 Such is the nature of duality.
 As promised in my last post, today I bring to you the eight worldly emotions as documented in various Buddhist texts.
 They are segregated into two categories, namely, positive and negative.
-In addition, Bhagavad Gita places a great deal of emphasis on attaining a state of evenness amid all dualities.
-It is the foundation, the essential element for living in the exalted state.
+In addition, the Bhagavad Gita places a great deal of emphasis on attaining a state of evenness amid all dualities.
+It is the foundation, the essential element for living in an exalted state.

 The Four Positive Emotions